eGroupTeam/react-material-components/stories/doc/radio.md

-Compose material component Radio and FormControlLabel in order to integrate with redux form component Field.
+Compose material component `Radio` and `FormControlLabel` in order to integrate with redux form component `Field`.